phpro/grumphp/doc/parameters.md

 The component will trigger a timeout after 60 seconds by default.
 If you've got tools that run more then 60 seconds, you can increase this parameter.
 It is also possible to disable the timeout by setting the value to `null`.
+When receiving a `Symfony\Component\Process\Exception\ProcessTimedOutException` during the execution of GrumPHP, you probably need to increment this setting.

 **ascii**